 Participation in reserved parking is voluntary.
-The spaces are sold to interested faculty, staff, or students on a first-come/first-served basis.
-There is currently a waiting list for the reserved spaces as all spaces have been sold.
-If you would like to place your name on the list for reserved parking, please call 895-1300.
-If a space becomes available and you are the next person on the list and opt not to take the space, your name will be removed from the list.
+Regular Reserved spaces are sold to interested faculty, staff, or students on a first-come/first-served basis.
+There are often times a waiting list for reserved spaces, as all spaces are typically sold.
+If spaces are not available and you would like to place your name on the list for reserved parking, please call 702-895-1300.
+If a space becomes available, and you are the next person on the list and opt not to take the space, your name will be removed.

-These permits are valid in the designated numbered, reserved space and any student space on campus.
+These permits are valid in the designated numbered reserved space assigned and any student space on campus.
 Reserved parking is enforced 24 hours a day.
-There are three lots with reserved spaces: Lot N, next to the Lied Library, Lot A, the parking garage on Cottage Grove Avenue, and Lot G, located between Beam Hall and Tonopah Hall.
+There are three lots with reserved spaces: Lot N (next to the Lied Library), Lot A (the parking garage on Cottage Grove Avenue), and Lot G (located between Beam Hall and Tonopah Hall).
 The area in which the reserved spaces are located will be marked as a "tow-away zone."
-However, standby spaces are provided for the holders of reserved spaces in the event someone parked illegally takes their spaces.
+Standby spaces are provided for the holders of reserved spaces in the event someone parked illegally takes their space.
 If those spaces prove inadequate, illegally parked cars will be towed away (if requested).
-Reserved permits will also be valid in any student space on campus.

 UNLV offers a limited number of annual resident parking spaces for $125.
 Resident permits will only be valid in the resident parking lot located at the northwest corner of Tropicana and Brussels (resident lot A), east of the Dayton Complex and south of the Williams, Boyd, and Rodman residence halls (resident lot B).
 Resident permits are assigned to one specific resident lot and are not valid in other parking areas on campus.